What Is PLM and What Does it Do?

 Today’s PLM solutions integrate with third-party vendors to streamline the design process.
 For example, an Adobe Illustrator plugin allows designers to work directly in Adobe while being seamlessly connected to the PLM.
 This allows designers to access product information located in the PLM and build a Bill of Materials directly in Adobe.
 3D integrations allow companies to pull in three-dimensional data to streamline design, fit and tech pack creation.

 A PLM software’s centralized product information and document management hub are often used to keep track of all the information created during this phase.
 This ensures that teams are always working with the file that is most up to date.
 Furthermore, PLM software coordinates those involved in the development of the product with built-in project management tools.
 The result is a design process that is completely connected and documented.

-Using the data from the previous stage, the product enters the manufacturing phase of the product lifecycle.
-The final design is shipped off to the production environment where a different set of KPI’s must be monitored.
+Using data from the previous stage, the product enters the manufacturing phase.
+The final design is shipped off to the production environment where a different set of key performance indicators (KPI) must be monitored.
 A business must account for a host of new components, such as the sourcing of materials, costs, countries of origin, productivity quotas, timelines and more.
-As the amount of information used in the production of a new product multiplies, it is important that a business’s PLM system can account for each of the variables at play during production, or else it will face unexpected costs, delays and inaccurate forecasts.
+As the amount of information used in the production of a new product multiplies, it is important that a business’s PLM system can account for each of the variables at play during production.
+Otherwise, it will face unexpected costs, delays and inaccurate forecasts.

 4. Product Distribution and Maintenance